Abstract

 89

 Collect two dimensional images at high magnification within the grid holes to assess particle distribution and ice quality.
 Generally, particles will be evenly distributed throughout the grid hole, with ice thin enough to allow for sufficient contrast in visualizing particles.
-Ideally, particle orientations will be noticeably different at this stage, but can be more critically assessed after two dimensional class averaging.
+Ideally, particle orientations will be noticeably different at this stage, but can be more critically assessed after 2D class averaging.
 Conditions that lead to preferred particle orientations on the grid should be avoided.

 -